 More Thoughts on Pre-recording Conference Talks

-Posted on 7 minute read
+Posted on and updated on 7 minute read

 Over the weekend, I posted an article here about pre-recording conference talks and sent a tweet about the idea on Monday.
 I hoped to generate discussion about recording talks to fill in gaps—positive and negative—about the concept, and I was not disappointed.
 I’m particularly thankful to Lisa Janicke Hinchliffe and Andromeda Yelton along with Jason Griffey, Junior Tidal, and Edward Lim Junhao for generously sharing their thoughts.
 Daniel S and Kate Deibel also commented on the Code4Lib Slack team.
 I added to the previous article’s bullet points and am expanding on some of the issues here.
 I’m inviting everyone mentioned to let me know if I’m mischaracterizing their thoughts, and I will correct this post if I hear from them.
 (I haven’t found a good comments system to hook into this static site blog.)